What is Behavior Driven Development (BDD)?

 Try LoadView Today

-BDD is designed to center business values during the development process, always keeping in mind the user end result.
-LoadView can help you automate performance testing for efficient and easy to understand development.
+BDD is designed to center business values during the development process while keeping the user end result in mind.
+LoadView can help you add performance testing to that process with tests and reports that are easier for both technical and non-technical teams to understand.
 Try LoadView for free or schedule a demo today to see how you can implement performance testing into your company’s BDD process.